12/28/2020 | New York’s Most Monstrous Pests

 Horseshoe crabs are sometimes called “living fossils,” because of their prehistoric appearance and age.

 Horseshoe crabs are one of the few creatures that have more eyes than limbs.
 The arthropod has five eyes on its carapace and two on both its underside and mouth, for a total of nine eyes

-Probably the most distinctive part of the horseshoe crab is its smooth shell, or carapace.
-This dark brown, horseshoe-shaped shell can become home to a wide variety of marine life, including algae, barnacles, and bryozoans.
+Their dark brown, horseshoe-shaped shell can become home to a wide variety of marine life, including algae, barnacles, and bryozoans.
 So many different species can live on top of horseshoe crabs at once that they’re sometimes called “living museums.”
 Despite their fearsome appearance, horseshoe crabs are actually totally harmless.
-That won’t stop hundreds of them from ruining your day at the beach, however.

-There are few names as immediately upsetting as the “giant water bug.”
-Kind of tells you everything you need to know, doesn’t it?
 The largest of the 40,000-some insects in the true bug Heteroptera family, giant water bugs are often mistaken for really big, swimming cockroaches.
-Depending on where you’re from, you may know these creatures under a different moniker; they’re also called “toe-biters,” “indian toe-biters,” and “alligator ticks.”
-ALL OF THOSE NAMES ARE VERY UPSETTING.
+Depending on where you’re from, you may know these creatures under a different moniker like “toe-biters” or “alligator ticks.”

 Finally, giant water bugs have become particularly notorious for biting down on the toes of passing swimmers.
 Hard.
 These punks are known for playing dead when threatened, so if you see one, don’t be fooled.
 Maybe swim the other way.